 Asheville on Bikes cultivates the culture of urban and commuter cycling through advocacy & celebration.
 We believe that cycling has a direct impact on the health of our community.

 The mission of the Blue Ridge Bicycle Club is to promote healthy and fun lifestyles through cycling in Western North Carolina.
 BRBC accomplishes this by: providing education and cycling opportunities, working with health and fitness organizations, existing organizations on their cycling programs, and governments on transportation planning, and developing new cycling programs.

-City of Asheville - Bicyle & Pedestrian Services and The Bicyle and Pedestrian Task Force
+City of Asheville - Bicycle & Pedestrian Services and The Bicyle and Pedestrian Task Force

 The Asheville Bicycle/Pedestrian Task Force is a citizen’s advisory committee to the City of Asheville.
 They work closely with city and metropolitan planning staff to give input on the needs of bicyclists and pedestrians.
-Their vision is to create, "A community of connected pathways that is healthy, safe and accessible for all ages." and their mission is to: To educate the public about bicycle and pedestrian transportation,to advocate for the development and maintenance of safe, convenient and inter-connected facilities, and to promote the benefits of walking and bicycling for individual and community health.
+Their vision is to create, "A community of connected pathways that is healthy, safe and accessible for all ages."
+The mission: To educate the public about bicycle and pedestrian transportation, to advocate for the development and maintenance of safe, convenient and inter-connected facilities, and to promote the benefits of walking and bicycling for individual and community health.

 League of American Bicyclists - Smart Cycling Resources

 Teaching Bicycling Skills and Building Confidence to Ride: Education has been a core activity of the League’s since the 1970’s.
 Virtually every state and local bicycling education program can trace its roots directly back to the League’s program.
 This core content is designed to reach people of all ages and abilities, improving skills, building confidence, and teaching others.